Hassan Johnson

-Hassan "Iniko" Johnson is an American actor from Brooklyn, New York.
-He portrayed Roland "Wee-Bey" Brice on HBO's The Wire and also appears as Drew in Flatbush Misdemeanors on Showtime.
+Hassan "Iniko" Johnson (born November 19, 1976) is an American actor from Park Hill, Staten Island, New York.
+He portrayed Roland "Wee-Bey" Brice on HBO's The Wire and also starred as Drew Hill in Flatbush Misdemeanors on Showtime.

+Hershal Pandya wrote for Vulture that Johnson's "niche is that of the gangster who pivots between being terrifying and baffling from line to line, and who delivers deeply silly lines with the untouchable swagger of someone whom no one in their life dares to question".

 Career

 Johnson's first acting role was in the 1995 Spike Lee film Clockers.
 He also had a significant role in the motion picture In Too Deep, which was based on a true story.
 He also had a recurring role on ER as Darnell Thibeaux.
 Johnson has appeared in Brooklyn's Finest, Belly and The Devil's Own.

 He owns a production company called Autumn Leaves, which he named after his daughter.